List of National Basketball League (Australia) awards

 The National Basketball League (NBL) presents 8 annual awards to recognize its teams, players, and coaches for their accomplishments.
-This does not include the NBL championship trophy, which is given to the winning team of the NBL Grand Final.
+This does not include the NBL championship trophy, which is given to the winning team of the NBL Championship Series.

 As of the 2023–24 season, coaches and captains from each team, and a panel of experts, vote for the MVP, while the head coach, assistant coach and captain of each team vote for the Coach of the Year, Sixth Man of the Year, Defensive Player of the Year, Most Improved Player, Next Generation Award and All-NBL Teams.